From AI-Assisted to AI-Native: The Fundamental Shift Reshaping Web Development

 1. Radical Prototyping Speed

-A product manager describes a feature in natural language.
-Within minutes, an AI generates a working prototype.
-The conversation shifts from “can we build this?” to “should we build this?”
+Imagine a product manager describing a new feature in plain natural language.
+Within minutes, an AI generates a working prototype from that description.
+Consequently, the conversation shifts immediately from “can we even build this?” to “should we build this in the first place?”

 2. Automated Quality Assurance